joeky888/dotfile/Software/Software.md

 * React native webrtc + webtorrent + typescript -> A new torrent client
 * Rewritten newpipe in react-native + youtube-dl port + HTTP/3 -> with code push (hot updating)
 * Flutter + dio (http client in Dart) -> multi-thread downloader
+* Message Queue in rust and compatible with nats

 Experience
 =====